Austroliotia densilineata

 Austroliotia densilineata, common name the close-lined austroliotia, is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.
+This species is endemic to Australia.

 Description

 The height of the shell attains 4.5 mm.

 Distribution

+The genus Austroliotia belongs to the family Camaenidae, which is known for its diverse range of land snails, distributed primarily across Australia.
 This marine species occurs off Victoria, South Australia, Western Australia, and Tasmania.